adibarbusoftlab/playgist/_posts/en/2023-10-03-android-reset.md

 To confirm the reset operation, press the "Erase Everything" button.

-After initiating the factory reset, your device will restart, and it may take longer than usual as it performs the data wipe.
+After initiating the factory reset, your device will restart, and it may take longer than usual.

 Once the reset process is complete, you will be presented with a menu for configuring basic system preferences.
 This menu allows you to set various options, including date and time, language, user name, and other essential information.
 Some of these settings may be optional and can be skipped if not needed.